senkentarou/gopr.nvim/README.md

 ## Usage
 * Please execute `:Gopr` command on target line, then [github](https://github.com/) page is opened following commit hash on your web browser.
 * You could set your git remote as an argument like `:Gopr upstream`
+* Just open commit diff, please execute `:Gocd` command on target line. (and so you can reach pull request on github manually)

 ## For development
 * Load under development plugin files on root repository.